ippontech/blog-usa/posts/go-cli-from-scratch.md

 ### Initializing the CLI

-First thing we need to do is create the project directory and initialize it as a Git repository.
+The first thing we need to do is create the project directory and initialize it as a Git repository.
 I'll call this project `gupi`:

 ```shell
 $ mkdir gupi